tunahorse/flask_deploy_script/README.md

-3. run script with /dir name.
+2. run script with /dir name.
 Ive made a simple flask app for a demo.

     ```bash
     ./deploy_flask_app.sh helloworld/

+3. After this you can change the contents in helloworld/ to your own flask app or run the script with another dir/ just replace and find script with the right file path.